tikiorg/tiki/trunk_themes/themes/greenblog_tiki_trunk/Readme.txt

 * Tiki 7

 -=Changelog=-
-5 updated for Tiki 7
+5 updated for Tiki 7 (support for modules used as containers for page header content,etc.)
 4 updated for Tiki 6
 3 updated for Tiki 5
 2 updated for Tiki 4